 Single-Org Strategy is composed of just one Salesforce Org and all the business processes (how complex and disparate they may be) are implemented within that Org.

 Multi-Org Strategy is the strategy where a customer has multiple Salesforce Orgs.
-Data and applications are split in different Orgs depending upon factors like different business units, countries or product lines.
+Data and applications are split into different Orgs depending upon factors like different business units, countries or product lines.
 We can talk about two main different approaches here:

 - Multiple business units connected to multiple orgs.